 Your Lease Contract Solution – Free Download

-The lease agreement is a legal contract between you, as the landlord, and a tenant.
+This lease agreement is a legal contract you can make your own, between you the landlord, and a tenant.
 Once the lease is signed (physically or electronically) by both the landlord and the tenant, it is binding and each party must adhere to its terms.

 You have a property up for rent.
 Fantastic.
 Some extra income in today’s economy is a huge plus.